cbor-wg/CBORbis/j.md

-* JSON numbers without fractional parts (integer numbers) are represented as integers (major types 0 and 1, possibly major type 6 tag number 2 and 3), choosing the shortest form; integers longer than an implementation-defined threshold may instead be represented as floating-point values.
-The default range that is represented as integer is -2\*\*53+1..2\*\*53-1 (fully exploiting the range for exact integers in the binary64 representation often used for decoding JSON {{?RFC7493}}), implementations may choose -2\*\*32..2\*\*32-1 or -2\*\*64..2\*\*64-1 (fully using the integer ranges available in CBOR with uint32_t or uint64_t, respectively) or even -2\*\*31..2\*\*31-1 or -2\*\*63..2\*\*63-1 (using popular ranges for two's complement signed integers).
+* JSON numbers without fractional parts (integer numbers) are represented as integers (major types 0 and 1, possibly major type 6 tag value 2 and 3), choosing the shortest form; integers longer than an implementation-defined threshold (which is usually either 32 or 64 bits) may instead be represented as floating-point values.
+(If the JSON was generated from a JavaScript implementation, its precision is already limited to 53 bits maximum.)
-  (If
-  the JSON was generated from a JavaScript implementation, its precision is already limited to 53 bits maximum.)

-* Numbers with fractional parts are represented as floating-point values, performing the decimal-to-binary conversion based on the precision provided by IEEE 754 binary64.
-Then, when encoding in CBOR, the preferred serialization uses the shortest floating-point representation exactly representing this conversion result; for instance, 1.5 is represented in a 16-bit floating-point value (not all implementations will be capable of efficiently finding the minimum form, though).
-Instead of using the default binary64 precision, there may be an implementation-defined limit to the precision of the conversion that will affect the precision of the represented values.
-Decimal representation should only be used on the CBOR side if that is specified in a protocol.
+* Numbers with fractional parts are represented as floating-point values.
+Preferably, the shortest exact floating-point representation is used; for instance, 1.5 is represented in a 16-bit floating-point value (not all implementations will be capable of efficiently finding the minimum form, though).
+There may be an implementation-defined limit to the precision that will affect the precision of the represented values.
+Decimal representation should only be used if that is specified in a protocol.

 CBOR has been designed to generally provide a more compact encoding than JSON.
 One implementation strategy that might come to mind is to